In This Article

-You will probably need over-the-counter pain-relief drugs since the pain is usually mild.
-Some of these medications include ibuprofen, aceminophen, just to mention a few.
+You will probably need over-the-counter root canal pain relief drugs since the pain is usually mild.
+Some of these medications include ibuprofen, acetaminophen, just to mention a few.
 It is very important to consult with your root canal dentist so that the right drugs will be prescribed for you.
 Furthermore, you should try as much as possible to stay away from crunching hard foods after your root canal because this can cause more pain for you.

 When to seek help

 Your root canal pain should abate after some days but if swelling and pain persist, you should not hesitate to see your dentist immediately.
 A lot of people require between one and two treatment sessions before achieving success with the procedure.
-If your case is severe, you session requirement may even be more and reccuring pain may indicate that you need additional sessions.
+If your case is severe, your session requirement may even be more and recurring pain may indicate that you need additional sessions.

-As soon as your treatment is completed, a crown will be put on it which can be made of gold, porcelain or metal.
+As soon as your treatment is completed, a crown will be put on it which can be made of gold, porcelain, or metal.
 This will go a long way in preventing imminent damage to the compromised tooth.
-In some instances, the pain you are experiencing is an impermanent side effect while you are getting used to the new crown.
+In some instances, After root canal pain is a temporary side effect as you get used to a newly placed crown.

 6 Tips For Speeding Up Root Canal Recovery